nikitavoloboev/build-to-learn/README.md

 # Build to learn [![Thanks](http://bit.ly/saythankss)](https://patreon.com/nikitavoloboev)

-> My attempts at building things for deeper understanding/practice
+> Attempts at building things for deeper understanding/practice

 The repo is organized into sections by context (language/technology).
 Each section has projects and appropriate readmes describing the projects inside.